MakerDen/Maker-Den-NETMF/README.md

 4. Select Emulator from the Transport dropdown then reselect USB and your Netduino.

 The project should now deploy correctly to your Netduino.

-# Getting Started

-The getting started lab code and the complete [Maker Den Lab Guide ](https://github.com/MakerDen/IoT-Maker-Den-NETMF/blob/master/MakerDen/Lab%20Code/IoT%20Maker%20Den%20v2.0.pdf) (click Raw to open in Adobe Reader) can be found in the Lab Code folder in the Maker Den Project.